The Wave – The Lottery Experience and the Hike

 While Heidi and I usually hike alone, it was great going with Brent.
 So much so, I’d recommend if you get a permit, check in Kanab or with the BLM, and hire a guide.
 It not only helped us stay on the trail, which isn’t really well marked, but there is so much else to see in the area!
 Having someone who knows the area means a safer and more enjoyable trip.

 The hike to The Wave and back is about six miles round trip.
 But, as Brent told us – there is so much more to see!
 With other stops we figured we hiked a little over 10 miles and were there over eight hours.
 He guided us to such places as The Second Wave, The Alcove and others.

 The solitude and lack of people make the hike that much more enjoyable.
 But you are exposed to the sun on most of the hike, as well as deep sand.
 While it was just 60 degrees the day we were there, sunscreen is a must.

 After reaching The Wave, we saw a few other people and Brent went over to check their permit and whether they were in good shape for the day.

 The Wave is incredible!
 Though just a small area, it is one-of-a-kind.
 The colors and dramatic undulations are stunning and unlike anything you’ve ever seen.
 Your mind wanders about just what went on here and how this was formed.
-Descriptive verse and photographs just do not seem to do The Wave justice, or convey just how dramatic and amazing it is.
+Descriptive verse and photographs just do not seem to do The Wave justice.

 Photographers like myself had our tri-pods lined up, trying to get the right angle and spot, and I felt rewarded for carrying all of my camera gear.
 The Wave is best photographed morning and mid-day.
 After a few clicks and running around, the gear was packed up and we continued onward, and upward.